Did you know Comfort Home Care can help your loved one while living in an independent or assisted living community?

 - Curb Appeal

 In many cases, residents must be able to complete the Six Activities of Daily Living to remain in their assisted living community.
-If that becomes unachievable, your loved one may be moved to a care facility with higher levels of skilled nursing.
+If that becomes unachievable, residents may be moved to a care facility with higher levels of skilled nursing.
 Changes of this nature are typically more expensive and less attractive for people who prefer to remain in their current environment.
-Comfort Home Care provides support with the Six Activities of Daily Living to help our clients remain active and independent for as long as possible.
+Comfort Home Care provides support with the Six Activities of Daily Living to help your clients remain active and independent for as long as possible.
 These services are supplemental to the services offered by the assisted living facilities.

 The Activities of Daily Living (ADL)

-As you age, you will likely discover you need help with tasks you have done on your own most of your life.
+Over time, seniors will likely discover they need help with tasks they have done unaided most of their lives.

-There are six primary self-care tasks are the Activities of Daily Living or ADLs.
+Six primary self-care tasks are the Activities of Daily Living, or ADLs.
 Our caregivers can provide support with all the ADLs, ongoing monitoring, and companionship.

 Learn more about the Activities of Daily Living and the Instrumental Activities of Daily Living.

-Get peace of mind knowing that the compassionate aides from Comfort Home Care are helping you and your loved one with the following ADLs.
+Get peace of mind knowing that the compassionate aides from Comfort Home Care are helping your residents with the following ADLs.

 Eating – A healthy diet is essential to strengthen muscles and bones.
 We can help prepare delicious and nutritious meals, help with feeding, and clean up afterward. | |